Cherrybrook SSP Village Square 2 Copy

 The government land at Cherrybrook Station was nominated as a State Significant Precinct by the Minister for Planning and Public Spaces in 2019.

-If the rezoning application is approved, the future developer will be required to prepare more detailed plans for the site, which will be assessed against the adopted planning controls.
+The future developer will be required to prepare more detailed plans for the site, which will be assessed against the adopted planning controls.

-What land is included in this process?
+What land was included in the rezoning process?

 A map of the area is available here.

-What is a State Significant Precinct?
+What is the State Significant Precinct?

 State Significant Precincts respond to the NSW Government’s strategies for providing well designed buildings and public spaces, healthy environments with open space networks, trees, links to public transport and road networks, and jobs and housing.
-Due to their significance, State Significant Precincts are assessed by the Department of Planning and Environment, in consultation with the local council and the local community.
+Due to their significance, State Significant Precincts are assessed by the Department of Planning Housing and Infrastructure, in consultation with the local council and the local community.

 Has Hornsby Shire Council been consulted?

-What is the difference between the Cherrybrook Station Precinct and the Cherrybrook State Significant Precinct?
+What is the difference between the Cherrybrook Precinct and the Cherrybrook Station State Significant Precinct?

-• The Department of Planning and Environment has prepared the Cherrybrook Precinct Place Strategy for the area outside of the Cherrybrook State Significant Precinct, in consultation with local councils.
-This plan will provide further detail to guide the planning and infrastructure needs.
+Two separate but related planning processes have occurred in Cherrybrook.
+In December 2022, The Department of Planning, Housing and Infrastructure endorsed the Cherrybrook Precinct Place Strategy for the area outside of the Cherrybrook Station State Significant Precinct, in consultation with local councils.
+This plan provides further detail to guide the planning and infrastructure needs for the broader area.
+The Department of Planning, Housing and Infrastructure is currently progressing this work through a State-led rezoning process.

 • more than one hectare of public open space including a village square, community open space and environmental space around the pond and next to the Blue Gum High Forest